-Corporate and SME Credit Department and Credit Monitoring Department identify, control and monitor credit risk at the level of individual borrowers, through the assessment of the creditworthiness of clients and the quality of collateral.
+Credit Division controls and monitors credit risk at the level of individual borrowers, through the assessment of the creditworthiness of clients and the quality of collateral.

-Identification, control and monitoring of credit risk at the portfolio level is carried out in the Risk Management Department through the development and analysis of the report on the Bank's portfolio, the classification of balance sheet assets and off-balance sheet items, calculation and recording of reserves for potential losses, calculation of impairment of values and provisions, quality control of balance assets and off-balance sheet items.
+Identification, control and monitoring of credit risk at the portfolio level is carried out in the Risk Management Department through the development and analysis of the report on the Bank's portfolio, the classification of balance sheet assets and off-balance sheet items, calculation of impairment of values and provisions, quality control of balance assets and off-balance sheet items.